What is Social Studies about?

 - actively engage in their learning and collaborate with others

-- use their learning in situations that matter to them and potentially bring about change
+- use their learning in situations that matter to them, potentially bringing about change

 - engage in talanoa, wānanga, or discussion to develop critical and empathetic thinking as a community of learners.